Search

 Internet Protocol Security (IPsec) is a suite of protocols and services that provide security for IP networks.
 It is a widely used virtual private network (VPN) technology.
 IP packets lack effective security mechanisms and may be forged, stolen, or tampered with when being transmitted on a public network, such as the Internet.
 To solve this problem, the communicating parties establish an IPsec tunnel for encrypted transmission of IP packets.
 This ensures secure transmission of IP packets on an insecure network, such as the Internet.

-What Is ZTP?
-Why Do We Need ZTP?
+What Is HSR?
+Why Do We Need HSR?

 All Topics